 Frequently Asked Questions:

-Yes, in fact it is better the next day as the ladyfingers have had time to absorb the strawberry mixture.
-I wouldn’t leave it in the refrigerator more than 2-3 days as it will dry out.
+Yes, it is better the next day as the ladyfingers have had time to absorb the strawberry mixture.
+I wouldn’t leave it in the refrigerator for more than 2-3 days as it will dry out.

 It does not freeze well.
 It is a layered dessert with a lot of creamy soft layers that will deflate in the freezer, and the ladyfingers will lose their crispness.